India’s Buddhist Trail Gets a 2025 Makeover – Here’s What Changed

 The spiritual landscape of India is witnessing a quiet revolution.
 While millions flock to the famous Buddhist circuit covering Bodh Gaya, Sarnath, and Kushinagar, something remarkable is happening along the eastern coast of Andhra Pradesh.
 The state’s ancient Buddhist heritage sites are finally getting the attention they deserve, and 2025 marks a turning point in … Read more

-Villages in Badgam
+Villages and Towns in Badgam

 The discovery of forgotten Dutch colonial ruins in Bengal has opened a fascinating new chapter in India’s history.
 Hidden for centuries under layers of earth and vegetation, these remains are helping historians understand a part of Bengal’s past that was almost lost.
 This discovery shines light on a time when European traders competed for power, … Read more